4Players/odin-unity-demo/README.md

 ### Rooms, Peers and Media

-Every client connects an ODIN server, authenticates with an access token and joins a room.
-Once the client has joined a room, he is a peer inside the ODIN room.
+Every client connects to an ODIN server, authenticates with an access token and joins a room.
+Once the client has joined a room, they are a peer inside the ODIN room.
 Every peer can add media to that room, linked to a physical device like a microphone.
 Clients can join multiple rooms at the same time and can add multiple media streams at the same time.

 To find more information on the basic ODIN topology, [please take a look at the Basic Concepts documentation](https://developers.4players.io/odin/introduction/structure/).